CDS Quick Start – From Context to Practice¶

 Then use Core Quality Checks to decide whether you can progress — or should re-enter an earlier stage.

-CDF begins with meaning, not method.
+CDS begins with meaning, not method.
 Make the commitment real — then choose how to run it.